Minimum Security Standards for Electronic Information (MSSEI)

 PLEASE NOTE:

-During the update process and campus review, the current Standards below are still in effect.
+During the implementation period of the updated version, the Standards below are still in effect.

 Version 2.2, Rev 10/11/2019